jonwhittlestone/notes/_posts/2021-05-11-book-notes-never-split-the-difference-chris-voss.md

  - "No" is not a failure and something to be avoided.
 It often just means "wait" or "I'm not comfortable with that."
 Learn to hear it calmly.
 It is not the end of a negotiation, but the beginning.

 - 'Yes' is the final aim of the negotiator, not the start Asking for a 'Yes' too early gets their guard up.

 - Saying 'No' makes the speaker feel safe and in control.
 Trigger this feeling by asking what they don't want or is not true.
-Eg. "Is now a bad time to talk?.
+Eg. "Is now a bad time to talk?

-- Sometimes the only way to get your counterpart mislabelling their emotions or desires to force them into a “No” EG ‘it seems like you want this project to fail?’
+- Sometimes the only way to get your counterpart mislabelling their emotions or desires to force them into a “No”

+EG ‘it seems like you want this project to fail?’
 - Negotiate in their world.
 Persuasion is not about how bright or smooth or forceful you are.
 It's about making them think it was their idea.
 Do not beat them with logic or brute force.
 Ask them questions that open paths to your goals.

 - If a potential business partner has given up, contact with a "no" oriented question that suggests you are ready to walk away.
 This works well
 "Have you given up on this project?"

 ## Chapter Five - Trigger the 2 words that transform any negotiation.
-How to gain "the permission to persuade "
+How to gain "the permission to persuade"

 - Creating unconditional positive regard opens the doorsnto changing thoughts and behaviours.
 Humans have an innate urge to socially constructive behaviour.
 The more a person feels understood a positively affirmed in that understanding, the more likely that urge for constructive behaviour will take hold.